 It upheld 51 complaints from the healthcare category, 31 (education), 17 (food and beverages), followed by 5 (personal care) and 10 from other categories.

-The CCC pulled up HUL for its 'Dove Hair fall Shampoo' ad saying the 'advertisement's visuals showing lesser hair fall for Dove were misleading by exaggeration".
+The CCC pulled up HUL for for its 'Dove Hair fall Shampoo' ad saying the "advertisement's visuals showing lesser hair fall for Dove were misleading by exaggeration".

 The company was also marked for its Fair and Lovely anti-marks treatment advertisement, which claimed 100 per cent marks reduction.

 The watchdog said one of the pre-requisites of the study is the subjects are required to avoid exposure to the sun in excess of 30 minutes.

 "In absence of such disclaimer, the advertisement was considered to be misleading by omission," the ASCI said, adding that the disclaimers are not clearly legible and not in compliance with the ASCI guidelines for disclaimers.